Large Language Model-Enhanced Relational Operators: Taxonomy, Benchmark, and Analysis: Evaluation of Individual LRO

-\insight{5}{ \textbf{\textsf{Order} Operator Design Choice.} \texttt{LLM-ALL} is strongly recommended, as it delivers the best performance at the lowest cost.
-Both \texttt{LLM-PAIR} and \texttt{LLM-SORT} methods are vulnerable to inconsistent judgments. \texttt{LLM-SCORE}, which lacks a reasonable sense of scores, is not recommended. } \nop{ Figure~\ref{exp:op-order} reports the results of the above methods.
+\nop{ Figure~\ref{exp:op-order} reports the results of the above methods.
 We find that, \texttt{LLM-ALL} (with CoT) achieves the highest accuracy in terms of the two metrics. \texttt{LLM-PAIR} and \texttt{LLM-SORT} follow behind \texttt{LLM-ALL}, but they call higher number of LLMs.
 In similar to the clustering operation, these two methods relying on comparing pairs of records lacks a global perception of all records.
 The errors may propagate and accumulate during the comparison process. \texttt{LLM-SCORE} performs the worst.
 In fact, given an abstracted semantic criteria (\eg, ``popularity'' of a person), the measurement of LLMs to each record is very subjective.
 It is difficult for LLM to deduce a universal rule to measure all records so the ranking result is also not convincing.
 Besides, we find that all methods with CoT attain significantly higher Tau value, demonstrating that CoT substantially enhances the ability of LLMs to make more accurate comparisons.
 In short, we summarize the following insight:

 \insight{11}{ For the ordering operation, a universal view of all records, as well as CoT, could significantly increase the accuracy. } }